soulfx/gmusic-playlist/README.md

 The format of each track in a playlist file can either be fuzzy or detailed info.
 Comments are also supported.

 A fuzzy track is a track that has no separating characters and simply lists a song title, song title and author, or song author and title.
-See the ExamplePlaylist.txt file for a few examples of fuzzy tracks.
+See the ExamplePlaylist.csv file for a few examples of fuzzy tracks.
 Fuzzy tracks will only be matched to all access tracks.
 If you have a song in a playlist that isn't in all access, but is in your personal library you will need to use a detailed track.

 A detailed track lists title,artist,and album information separated by the separator character and in the order defined in the preferences.py file.
 The songId is optional, and will be added by the scripts when outputting a csv file.
-See the ExamplePlaylist.txt file for a few examples of detailed track lists.
+See the ExamplePlaylist.csv file for a few examples of detailed track lists.
 The album can be left out if not required.

 A comment in a playlist file follows the form of Ccomment where C is the separator character and comment is the comment.
-See the ExamplePlaylist.txt file.
+See the ExamplePlaylist.csv file.